 This is entry-level professional social service work in the Children’s Division of the Department of Social Services providing protective services on behalf of children and families in instances of abuse, neglect, or exploitation.

-Records initial and ongoing case activity and prepares all required reports.
+Records initial and ongoing case activity, maintains case records, and prepares all required reports.

-Refers families and children, when necessary, to other community resources or higher level staff.
+Refers families and children, when necessary, to higher level staff or other community services.

 Evaluates children’s needs and eligibility for social services through personal and collateral interviews.